dell/omnia/docs/source/InstallationGuides/BuildingClusters/install_kubernetes.rst

 **To install Kubernetes**

-Run the following commands one after the other:
+Run either of the following commands:

     1. ::